kumbulanit/t-sql/tech company/untitled/Module 5/Module5_Exercises.md

 **Business Analysis Questions**:

 1. If TechCorp's project reports don't specify ASC or DESC in ORDER BY, how will the data appear?
-2. Can TechCorp sort employee reports by salary bands without showing actual salary amounts in the output?
+2. Can TechCorp sort employee reports by BaseSalary bands without showing actual BaseSalary amounts in the output?
 3. What's the performance impact when TechCorp sorts large datasets during month-end reporting processes?

 ### Exercise 1.2: Advanced Sorting Techniques - TechCorp Strategic Reports